 People may also want to remove skin tags for cosmetic reasons, especially when they are on visible areas, such as the face.

-In this article, Medical News Today spoke with skin expert Kemunto Mokaya, M.D., a board-certified dermatologist, to learn about the safest and most effective ways to remove skin tags at home.
+In this article, Medical News Today spoke with skin expert Kemunto Mokaya, MD, a board certified dermatologist, to learn about the safest and most effective ways to remove skin tags at home.

-Check with a doctor before trying any of the following:
+It is best to check with a doctor before trying any of the following:

 Skin tag removal bands and patches